thealice/maker_marketplace/shop-planning.md

    - [] Follow patterns in the Rails Style Guide and the Ruby Style Guide.

-models: User (with three roles?: Admin, maker, buyer), Shop, Item, CAtegory, ItemCategory, Comment?, Order??, Trade?
+models: User (with three roles?: Admin, maker, buyer), Shop, Item, CAtegory, ItemCategory, Comment?, Cart??, Order??
 SEE: https://github.com/heartcombo/devise/wiki/How-To:-Add-an-Admin-Role for info on Roles

 root to: 'items#index'